tony-blake/MD-Simulation/README.md

 ntr = 1, restraintmask = ':1-287 & !@H=', restraint_wt = 5.0, /
 ```

 Next the positional restraints were gradually reduced from 5 kcal/mol/Angstroms^2 to 0 kcal/mol/Angstroms^2 while keeping the volume constant.
-This was achieved in MD simulation by a series of 6 stages (each stage having a different input file with the value for ```restraint_wt``` being going from 5 to 0).
+This was achieved in MD simulation by a series of 6 stages (each stage having a different input file with the value for ```restraint_wt``` going from 5 to 0).
 Each stage was 10 picoseconds long.
 As an example here's the input file for when the restraint was 3 kcal/mol/Angstroms^2

 ```bash
 equib4.in:heat com.neutral0